sinairusinek/Paratexts/README.md

-Extracting dates:
-Use dateinfo files.
-Also requires the functions in GetDateDef.py!
+*Note on extracting dates: dateinfo...py files call the functions in GetDateDef.py!